 To an outsider, the game appears to be just a lot of posh boys barging each other and rolling about in the mud as they move the ball without touching it with their hands or feet.
 When someone picks up the ball and kicks it, no one knows why except boys who went to Eton.
 That’s really the point.
 The Eton Wall Game is designed to confuse, unsettle and demoralise, while making the uninitiated seem ill-informed, unattractive, badly-dressed with the wrong shoes, déclassé, oiks and outsiders.

 Cameron was not the captain of his Wall Game team.
 Johnson was a shoe in for the role, a wily, tough, unscrupulous, ball-hugging opportunist admired by his peers.
 And no doubt the Old Etonian Peers and party donors lining the red benches in the House of Lords.

-Cameron and Johnson both had their hearts set on being Prime Minister not because either man had a vision of the Britain they wanted to create.
+Cameron and Johnson both had their hearts set on being Prime Minister not because either man had a vision of the Britain they wanted Britain to be.
 They wanted to be Prime Minister because it was a jolly nice job with lots of perks and post career opportunities, a sort of extension to prep school, Eton and Oxford.
 Cameron got there first.
 Johnson got there after a stunning coup de théâtre aided by the sleight of hand and long list of lies from his old friend and new enemy Dominic Cummings.

 It is not unusual to become PM if you attend Eton.
 Three old Etonians in ten years from 1955 to 1964 took the top job: Anthony Eden, Harold Macmillan and Earl Alex Douglas-Home (pronounced Hume, for the uninitiated).